komuw/naz/docs/config.md

 *parameter* | *meaning*     | *default value*
 ---       | ---         | ---
-encoding | encoding used to encode messages been sent to SMSC | gsm0338 sequence_generator | python class used to generate sequence_numbers| naz.sequence.DefaultSequenceGenerator
+encoding | encoding used to encode messages been sent to SMSC | gsm0338 sequence_generator | python class used to generate sequence_numbers| naz.sequence.SimpleSequenceGenerator
 outboundqueue | python class implementing some queueing mechanism. messages to be sent to SMSC are queued using the said mechanism before been sent | N/A loglevel | the level at which to log | DEBUG log_metadata | metadata that will be included in all log statements | {"smsc_host": smsc_host, "system_id": system_id}